tyrant/blog/README.md

 Each is accompanied by a file containing its corresponding encryption key.

 Two issues are extra-paramount:
-* GITIGNORE THESE FILES :scream:
+* FOR GOD'S SAKE GITIGNORE THESE FILES :scream:
-* FOR GOD'S SAKE ADD THESE KEYS TO A PASSWORD MANAGER, DON'T LOSE THEM :scream: :scream:
+* FOR GOD'S SAKE ADD THE KEYS THEMSELVES TO A PASSWORD MANAGER, DON'T LOSE THEM :scream: :scream:

 Nail both, though?
 You're golden.

 ### Writing shit

-Fire that shit up first, and thence all Stimulus controllers' content will remain current.

 You edit each file thusly:
 ```